wladerer/SLab/README.md

 - Specify miller plane of interest
 - Automatically plot potential slabs and slabs with adsorbates
 - Create unique slabs from POSCAR/CONTCARs
-- Generate Kpaths for slabs
+- Generate Kpaths and KPOINTS for slabs
+- Create all possible adsorbed structures for a surface

 A minimal example is shown below: